alallo/form3-exercise/README.md

 * the client, to access some of the account functionalities available through the light version of the API available
 * httpclient, a wrapper for the http functionalities
 * cmd, a command line useful to manually try the client and interact with the API

-Whatever is the result of the review, I have really enjoyed this experience and I will continue to explore the Go language in the future.

 ## Project structure